juliangut/janitor/README.md

 ## Watchers

-Watchers serve different means to activate maintenance mode by verifying conditions to be met.
+Watchers serve different means to activate maintenance mode by verifying conditions.

 * `Manual` Just set it to be active.
 Useful to be used with a configuration parameter.
-* `File` Checks the existence of the provided file.
+* `File` Checks the existence of the provided file(s).
 * `Environment` Checks if an environment variable is set to a value.

 ```php